LankanHawkeye/BEAR/README.md

 **Option 1: run BEAR without bootstrapping**

-5. Run the "run_step_1_and_2_fs_without_bootstrapping.sh" bash along with an input file as the first argument.
+5. Run the "run_step_1_file_processing_withoutB.sh" bash along with an input file as the first argument.

    This step will copy the input file into necessary processing folders, and then perform feature selection.
 Five base feature selection methods will be used, including 1.
 Pearson's correlation, 2.
 Information Gain, 3.
 Information Gain Ratio, 4.
 Relief, and 5.
 Symmetrical Uncertainity.
 The output will be new reordered datasets according to feature rankings.
 The output will be available in folder "pipe_step_2_FS/pipe_step_2_output".
 This step will also prepare rquuired files for further processing by copying the reordered output files into other necessary folders.

-Here is a command to run feature selection on sample input file "Randomized.iris.data.2.class.csv":
+Here is an example command to run feature selection on sample input file "Randomized.iris.data.2.class.csv":

 	bash ./run_pipeline.sh input_file/Randomized.iris.data.2.class.csv